ada0l/qr_book_backend/README.md

 ```

 ```
-GET /comment?id=10 - get all comments, whose id is 10.
+GET /comment?id=10 - get all comments, which id is 10.

 [get variables input]
 "order": "ASC" or "DESC"